bbcarchdev/liblod-php/README.md

 ./vendor/bin/robo int
 ```

 **Note that the integration tests work against the live [Acropolis stack](http://acropolis.org.uk/) and other LOD sites, so you will need a network connection to run them.
-They can also be somewhat fragile, as the number of statements for Acropolis resources may periodically change, depending on what has been ingested.
+They can also be somewhat fragile, as the number of statements for fetched resources may periodically change, depending on what has been ingested.
 This can occasionally cause test failures.**

 ## Code coverage